 The period was a learning process with many opportunities reaching out to three schools, caregivers and vulnerable children within the beneficiary households whereby during the implementation period TOCI was able to reach a total of over 86 families and three schools, directly benefiting over 1,465 children of whom 772 girls and 693 boys.

 Therefore, this report mainly reflects on the core activities, achievements, opportunities and lessons learned, challenges and recommendations of the project.
 Important to mention was that planned activities were carried out and were able to achieve meaningful results.

 The time period of the project recorded fundamental progress in the livelihood of children, schools, teachers, caregivers with significant improvement in household sanitation and hygiene, increased knowledge in maintaining and protecting water sources, bridged the relations of the community members and local leaders to collaboratively protect the water sources, formation of water user committees and exposed to learning preventative information about dangers of using contaminated water.

-To refresh our minds, the project’s Goal was to increase access to clean water to the villages and schools of Bukuuku and Karangura Sub counties and train them with knowledge and skills to be able to protect and care for the water sources through formation of water user committees.
+To refresh our minds, the project’s goal was to increase access to clean water to the villages and schools of Bukuuku and Karangura Sub counties and train them with knowledge and skills to be able to protect and care for the water sources through the formation of water user committees.

 The project had 4 major objectives namely:

 1) Increase access to clean and reliable water

 2) Empowering the community members to manage and protect the water sources.